cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 import { DirectSecp256k1Wallet, OfflineDirectSigner } from "@cosmjs/proto-signing"
 ```

 In `DirectSecp256k1Wallet` the `fromKey` factory function needs a `Uint8Array`.
-Fortunately, CosmJs includes a utility to convert a hexadecimal string into a `Uint8Array`.
+Fortunately, CosmJS includes a utility to convert a hexadecimal string into a `Uint8Array`.
 Import it:

 ```typescript
 import { fromHex } from "@cosmjs/encoding"